nstbayless/CV1-controls/README.md

 ## How to apply

 Use an ips patcher, such as flips or Lunar IPS.
 A variety of .ips files are provided depending on what you want.
-If you're not use what you want, you likely want `prg0/cv1-controls-prg0-catch-vcancel.ips` or `prg1/cv1-controls-prg1-catch-vcancel.ips`.
+If you're not use what you want, you likely want `cv1-controls-standard-catch-vcancel.ips`.

-These are the options provided:
+The following sections explain the different options available.

 ### Base ROM

-You can determine whether your ROM is prg0 or prg1 by comparing the hash with the hashes listed at the bottom of this readme.

-- `prg0`: compatible with prg0 ROMs.
-- `prg1`: compatible with prg1 ROMs, including prg1 [!] (goodnes).
+Regardless of whether your ROM is prg0 or prg1, if you intending to use this hack with a standard Castlevania game which has no level modifications, use the `standard` base configuration (e.g. `cv1-controls-standard-catch-vcancel.ips`)

-Compatability with other hacks (see the "hack-compatible/" directory):
+Compatability with other hacks (see the "patches-for-other-hacks/" directory):
-- `hack-prg0`: compatible with several PRG0 overhaul hacks including *Orchestra of Despair*.
-- `hack-prg1`: compatible with several PRG1 overhaul hacks including *Blood Moon* and *Castlevania Retold* (PRG1).
+- `hack`: compatible with most overhaul hacks including *Orchestra of Despair*, *Blood Moon* and *Castlevania Retold*, *Chorus of Mysteries*, *Overflow Darkness*, *Prelude of Darkness*.
+Most hacks are likely to be compatible with this version.
-- `uc`: compatible (only) with *Ultimate Castlevania*.
 - `thr`: compatible (only) with *The Holy Relics*.
-- `comv2`: compatible (only) with *Chorus of Mysteries*
-- `cod`: compatible with *Overflow Darkness*
-- `pod`: compatible with *Prelude of Darkness*
-- `reborn`: compatible with *Castlevania Reborn*
+- `reborn`: compatible (only) with *Castlevania Reborn*.

 ### Stair Behaviour